Gabr1el20/holbertonschool-shell/permissions/README.md

-su -s betty: switch user to betty
+su betty: switch user to betty whoami : prints the effective username of the current user